pblittle/docker-logstash/README.md

 ## Running Logstash

+### First, choose an Elasticsearch configuration

-To run this logstash image, you have to first choose one of three Elasticsearch configuration options.
+To run this logstash image, you have to first choose one of three Elasticsearch configurations.

  * Use the embedded Elasticsearch server
  * Use a linked container running Elasticsearch